ChristopherAndrewTopalian/CATopalian_Logic/src/fallacies/Against_the_Person/Against_the_Person.md

 by attacking **Y's character, traits, or circumstances**, rather than **engaging with the argument itself**.

-This is meant to **undermine credibility** without addressing the logic or evidence presented.
+They attempt to **undermine credibility** without addressing the logic or evidence presented.

 ---